Ultimate Vegan Alcohol Guide

 Since these ingredients are only used to process the beverage in question, not directly added to it, it’s not mandatory to include them on the bottle.
 These are the trickiest things to avoid and vary by every brand.
 Your best bet is to contact the manufacturer directly when in doubt.

-• Cream and Milk: Thick, dessert-like liqueurs which typically have “crème” in the title get their richness from dairy fats.
+• Cream and Milk: Thick, dessert-like liqueurs, which typically have “crème” in the title, get their richness from dairy fats.

 • Eggs: A classic example of this is eggnog, which might use the whole egg or just the yolk.
-Similar spirits such as advocaat are guilty of the same tasteless inclusion.
+Similar spirits, such as Advocaat, are guilty of the same tasteless inclusion.

 • Honey: Sweetening the deal in a way that harms the bee colonies in traditional ales and wines, this outdated addition can be traced back to the days of the Vikings.
 We’ve come such a long way since then; there’s no reason to stay stuck in the past!

-• Rum (made from fermented sugarcane)
+• Rum – Uses fermented sugarcane

-• Gin and Schnapps (made from fermented grain, such as wheat or barley with added juniper and/or herbs for flavoring)
+• Gin and Schnapps – Made from fermented grain, such as wheat or barley with added juniper and/or herbs for flavoring

-• Tequila (made from fermented agave cactus)
+• Tequila – Created with fermented agave cactus

-kind of wild bottle of organic vegan wine illustrated with grapes vines and a butterfly
+kind of wild bottle of organic vegan wine illustrated with grapes vines and a butterfly.

 Vegan Wine Brands